xzyqiu/Bleach/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting PRs.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Development Priorities